 Integrated Financial Holdings, Inc. Third Quarter 2022 Financial Results

-/EIN News/ -- RALEIGH, N.C., Oct.
-28, 2022 (GLOBE NEWSWIRE) -- Integrated Financial Holdings, Inc. (OTCQX: IFHI) (the “Company” or “IFHI”), the financial holding company for West Town Bank & Trust (the “Bank”), released its financial results for the three months and nine months ended September 30, 2022.
+RALEIGH, N.C., Oct.
+28, 2022 (GLOBE NEWSWIRE) -- Integrated Financial Holdings, Inc. IFHI (the "Company" or "IFHI"), the financial holding company for West Town Bank & Trust (the "Bank"), released its financial results for the three months and nine months ended September 30, 2022.
 Highlights from the 2022 third quarter and year-to-date results include the following:

 - Third quarter net loss of $7.5 million or $3.31 per diluted share, compared to third quarter 2021 net income of $2.9 million or $1.32 per diluted share.
 The 2022 third quarter was materially impacted by a $10.0 million litigation expense, as previously disclosed in the Company's second quarter earnings release.
 Year-to-date net loss was $2.6 million or ($1.14) per diluted share compared to $11.4 million in net income or $5.15 per diluted share in the prior year.